AlexanderSenf/ShortReadMaskedMatchServer/README.md

 In this example, the external index and mask directories are simply mapped to `/usr/mask` and `/usr/index`.
 The options specified after the image name are then passed to the startup of the server insie of the Docker container, using paths relative to the container.
+In this example the BWA index used by bwa inside the Docker container is on system path: `/home/asenf/Documents/ecoli/29.AP009048.sequence.fasta`.

 # Options

 There are 5 possible options:
-'-p'  port (default 9221)
+'-p'  port (default 9221) <br />
-'-c'  cores (default 4*available system cores)
+'-c'  cores (default 4*available system cores) <br />
-'-l'  path&prefix to genome index files
+'-l'  path&prefix to genome index files <br />
-'-m'  path to mask file(s) (default .)
+'-m'  path to mask file(s) (default .) <br />
 '-v'  verbose mode

 # Queries